vsparrow/Project-List/README.md

 # Online Poker
 Flatiron Module 4 pair programming project

-Play poker online, make bets against your oppenent.
+Play poker online, make bets against your oppenent

 Users are able to
   * Start a new game